natask/org-roam-search/README.md

 # Usage
 run `org-roam-search-node-find` or `org-roam-search-node-insert`.
 They are drop in replacements for `org-roam-node-find` and `org-roam-node-insert`.

-type in `tag:tag1 search string` is a valid search that displays nodes with tag `tag1` and contain `search string`.
+type in `tag:tag1 search string`.
+It is a valid search that displays nodes with tag `tag1` and contain `search string`.

 # Features
 - ability to search for file by tag and by title distinctively.